ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ### Using the `ubuntu-server-jammy.pkr.hcl` file

+[In-depth documentation](v) is available for configuring the Packer project file to your specific needs; a short-breakdown of each part of the project file is listed below:

 #### Variable Definitions

 The variables related to the connecting to the Proxmox server must first be defined at the beginning of the file: